-“As a Prairie Hill parent of two daughters, one graduate, and a current 7th grader, I have experienced, hands-on the bountiful benefits that a Waldorf Education offers.
-I may not be able to ‘redo’ my education as a 4-year-old, but what I am able to do is assist other parents who want to provide their children with the tremendous values a Waldorf education provides.
+“As a Prairie Hill parent of two Prairie Hill graduates, I have experienced hands-on the bountiful benefits that a Waldorf Education offers.
+I may not be able to ‘redo’ my own education as a 4-year-old, but what I am able to do is assist other parents who want to provide their children with the tremendous values a Waldorf education provides.

 “As the Admissions Coordinator at Prairie Hill Waldorf School, I am committed to helping families make Waldorf education a reality.”

 Carolyn earned a BA in Professional Communications, and a Master’s certificate in Adult Education and Organizational Development from Alverno College.
 She is trained as a life coach and holds a certificate as a Birthing From Within Childbirth Mentor.
 Prior to her employment with Prairie Hill, Carolyn spent eight years working in recruitement and admissions at both Cardinal Stritch University, and Alverno College.